dcoy/bash-scripting/README.md

-# bash-scripting
+### bash-scripting

-Learning bash scripting
+This is my repo where I will store bash scripts as I learn more about it.